MicrosoftDocs/sccm-docs-powershell-ref/sccm-cmdlets/ConfigurationManager/vlatest/Set-CMCmdletUpdateCheck.md

 The **Set-CMCmdletUpdateCheck** cmdlet configures update check settings on a per-user or per-system basis.
 You must be running as an administrator to set system settings.

+**Note:** This cmdlet is deprecated starting with version 1610, and may be removed in a future release.

 ## EXAMPLES

 ### Example 1: Disable an update check